Native point defects from stoichiometry-linked chemical potentials in cubic boron arsenide: Conclusions

 \section{Conclusions}

-In summary, we have presented results for the energetics of native point defects in cubic boron arsenide and {validated them through} their effect on the bulk thermal conductivity, which has previously been shown to be ultrahigh.
-Based on thermodynamic equilibrium and overall stoichiometry, formation energies of vacancies, antisites and interstitials were determined.
-We find that antisites are the constitutional defects in B-rich and to a large degree in As-rich material, while B$_\mathrm{As}$ antisites and B vacancies balance to keep stoichiometry.
-In addition, full free energies of formation were calculated for a range of temperatures, and we find that considerable differences up to 14\% exist between Arrhenius fitted formation energies and 0 K total-energy values.
-When the thermodynamically correct point defects are treated as mass defects in the crystal within perturbation theory, our predicted boron antisites provide a quantitative connection between the high thermal conductivity of 1300-1400 W/(mK) in stoichiometric samples~\cite{lindsay17,kang2018experimental} and B-rich samples with much lower thermal conductivity~\cite{lv2015experimental}.
-With this, our approach and results allow to correlate native-point defect population {\it and} stoichiometry in a physically rigorous way to the expected thermal conductivity of a sample.
+In summary, we have presented a new approach to calculate defect formation energies in non-metals based on stoichiometry-linked chemical potentials and shown results for the energetics of native point defects in cubic boron arsenide.
+We have demonstrated how, under the conditions of thermodynamic equilibrium and overall stoichiometry, chemical potentials are functions of temperature, Fermi level, and stoichiometry, and have demonstrated how they can be determined for our demonstration system BAs.
+With those, we have calculated the formation energies and equilibrium concentrations of the native point defects, which included vacancies, antisites and interstitials.

+We find that antisites are the constitutional defects in B-rich and to a large degree in As-rich material, while B$_\mathrm{As}$ antisites and B vacancies balance to keep stoichiometry over most conditions, while As$_{\rm B}$ replaces V$_{\rm B}$ in extremely $p$-type material at low temperatures.
+In addition, full free energies of formation were calculated for a range of temperatures, and we find that considerable differences up to 14\% exist between Arrhenius fitted formation energies and 0~K total-energy values.